 So out with Mary too?
 She’s not known to have owned any slaves; but . . . .
 And her eviction would be a threefold task: three copies of the sculpture were made: the one in the photo is at Earlham College in Indiana; there’s another outside Friends Center in Philly, and the third sits by the Massachusetts state house in Boston, a short walk from where Dyer was hanged.

 I’ve visited all three of these, in situ.
 And you know what?
 I like them.
 They remind me of when being a Quaker was serious business.
 While nowhere as big as the Penn figure at city hall, the statue looks very solid and heavy.
 She won’t be easy to move.
 I like that also and say: leave her be.

-Or go farther west, to southern California and the city of Whittier near LA.
+Then forge on farther west, to southern California and the city of Whittier near LA.
 It was founded by Quaker migrants from the East, in memory of the famous Quaker poet, with Whittier College nearby to boot.
 Whittier (the town) has a Central park, and in it there’s a statue of Whittier himself.

 An assault on it is not an original idea.
 Some West Coast iconoclasts already got to Whittier and started on his visage.
 Just with paint this time.
 And he’s an easy target; not really elevated, no fence or anything.

 But wait a minute.
 Somebody painted “no slaveowners” on him, which might be timely — but Whittier was never a slaveowner.
 To the contrary, he spent much of his adult life as a nationally-known antislavery activist.
 Even after his health failed and kept him at home, Whittier fought for abolition with one of the most famous pens of his day.
 I’m wondering what it achieves to treat him as If he were in the same category as Calhoun.